DBC-SF/mentorship-wiki/README.md

 ## Sessions

 #### Signing Up For Sessions:
-- Mentor sessions are created on the mentor appointments calendar.
+Mentors are added to the Mentor Appointments Calendar after they are accepted to the program.
 If you cannot access this Google calendar, email the Mentor Coordinator for assistance.

+- Mentor sessions are created on the Mentor Appointments Calendar.
 - Some sessions are assigned by the Mentor Coordinator either because they are phase specific sessions during core hours, or a particular mentor has requested to own that session (IE. white-boarding Wednesdays).
-- There is a maximum of 5 Mentor after hours sessions available each day.
-It is your responsibility to ensure your session does not exceed this limit.
 - It is useful if you can claim open sessions a few days ahead of time so students know what support to expect, but they may be claimed as you walk in the door.

 - See the video below for a demo. **coming soon**

+#### Session Constraints:
+It is your responsibility to ensure your session does not exceed these limits.
+Any work outside these limits will not be deemed billable hours.

+- **Maximum of 5 Mentors** after hours sessions are available each day.
+- **Maximum of 20 hours** per week for each Mentor.

 #### Finding Coverage For Sessions:
 If you book a session on the calendar but are unable to make it: